Masterclass: expert solutions for sensitive and redness-prone skin. Sign up now and get a £124 goodie bag!

 I always come back to the Avéne Tolerance Extrême and the La Roche-Posay Toleriane ranges.
 They are both incredibly gentle, soothing and I know my skin loves them.
 If I’m having a bad flare up or reaction to something then they are the products I always reach for.
 I think every person with a skin condition should be given the Avéne Thermal Water Spray on the NHS!

 Thank you so much!
 I’m very oily so I always use a primer to prep my skin (I love the ones by The Ordinary and CoverFX).
-When it comes to foundations I own a lot, but I have three favourites that I tend to choose for specific occasions: for an all-day matte, full coverage, flawless finish I love DiorSkin Forever, £35; for affordable and buildable coverage, I love L’Oreal Paris True Match, £9.99; and for a lighter, dewier coverage look, the Bourjois Healthy Mix Serum, £10.99 is great.
+When it comes to foundations I own a lot, but the Ordinary Serum foundation, £5.75, Oxygenetix foundation, £45, and L'Oreal True Match, £9.99, are my go-tos.

 I always use a Beauty Blender sponge to apply foundation, as not only does it give a wonderful finish but it is so gentle on the skin and doesn’t aggravate my rosacea.